 Inspection Requirements.

-1. Select one or more specific process areas for detailed, indepth inspection based on the licensee’s safety basis documentation, safety/risk significance of the equipment and systems involved, past performance, significant changes, observations made during plant tours,
+1. Select one or more specific process areas for detailed, in-depth inspection based on the licensee’s safety basis documentation, safety/risk significance of the equipment and systems involved, past performance, significant changes, observations made during plant tours, the regional project inspector’s Focus Area Matrix, and discussions with the Senior Project Inspector (or designee) for the assigned facility.

 2. Select a sample of accident sequences for the specific process area(s) based upon the current Integrated Safety Analysis (ISA) Summary and safety basis documentation, including the licensee’s ISA methodology used to determine the consequence and likelihood of the accident sequences.